10 Myths About Depression

 Myth 10: Depressed people will always feel depressed.

-GIRL, do NOT believe this one!
-There is a light at the end of the tunnel if you feel this way: you don’t always have to feel like this.
+Whatever you do, do NOT believe this one!
+There is a light at the end of the tunnel, no matter how deep in there you feel you are.

 People with depression deserve to be treated with respect and kindness.